John Cabot University Undergraduate Program FAQs

 We require evidence of English language proficiency from students who have not spent at least two years studying in an English language high school or university.
 You may send your TOEFL scores to us directly - our TOEFL code number is 0784.

-Placement exams in English composition and math are administered to all incoming, degree-seeking students to determine your proficiency and placement in these two areas.
-In addition, an Italian language placement exam is administered to students with some knowledge of Italian who plan to enroll in an Italian course, in order to determine proper course selection.
-All placement exams are administered during the Orientation Week as well as at scheduled intervals before the semester begins.
+Placement exams in English composition and math are administered to incoming, degree-seeking students to determine your proficiency and placement in these two areas.
+In addition, language placement exams are administered to students online in order to determine proper course selection.
+All placement exams are made available during the Orientation Week as well as at scheduled intervals before the semester begins.

 Students seeking disability accommodations should identify themselves at the time upon confirming their intentions to enroll at John Cabot University.
-Students requesting accommodations for medical or physical disabilities should contact the Dean's Office directly, and students requesting accommodations for learning disabilities should contact the Coordinator of Learning Disability Accommodations (Dr. Gene E. Ogle).
+Students requesting accommodations for medical or physical disabilities should contact the Dean's Office directly, and students requesting accommodations for learning disabilities should get in touch with the Coordinator of Learning Disability Accommodations (Associate Dean Pamela Harris).
 Learn more about our disability policy.

 It's possible that you can receive credit for college-level work completed in secondary school or through independent study.
 Advanced standing may be awarded for the Italian Maturità, International Baccalaureate diploma, or other 13-year national university entrance certificates.
 Students who have an Italian Maturità conferred by an equipollenza may not receive advance standing if the original diploma was received after only 12 years of education.
 Advanced standing may be awarded for passing grades in the College Level Examination Program (CLEP) or Advanced Placement examinations with a score of 4 or above.
 Learn more about credit transfers.